KDE/kde-builder/doc/developer/Module.md

   parent process.

   * accepts an option name, normally as set in the rc-file.
-Can also accept a second parameter 'module', to prevent falling back to a global option.
+Can also accept a second parameter "module", to prevent falling back to a global option.
     However, doing this also permits ``None`` to be returned, so you must check whether the result is defined.

-  * Options starting with '#' can only be set internally (i.e. not from rc-file or cmdline) so this can be used as a way to tag modules with data meant not to be user-accessible...  but this should probably be factored into a dedicated parallel option stack.
+  * Options starting with "#" can only be set internally (i.e. not from rc-file or cmdline) so this can be used as a way to tag modules with data meant not to be user-accessible...  but this should probably be factored into a dedicated parallel option stack.